Preston-next-Faversham

-Preston-next-Faversham is an area of the town of Faversham in Kent, England, which in the past was a separate village and parish.
-It became a civil parish in 1866, but in 1894 was divided into three civil parishes: Preston Within.
-North Preston Without and South Preston Without.
-All three civil parishes were absorbed into Faversham in 1935.
+Preston or Preston-next-Faversham is an area of the town of Faversham, in the Swale district, in Kent, England, which in the past was a separate village and parish.
+It became a civil parish in 1866, but in 1894 was divided into 2 civil parishes: Preston Within and Preston Without.
+Both civil parishes were absorbed into Faversham in 1935.
+In 1891 the parish had a population of 2374.
 On Ordnance Survey maps, a south-eastern area of the town is labelled Preston.

 The ecclesiastical parish remains.
 The Grade II* listed parish church of St Catherine is of Norman origin.